 There is music therapy provision two days per week at Fiveways; our music therapist has specialist experience in working with young people with learning difficulties and is state registered through the Health and Care Professions Council.
 Individual and group music therapy sessions are offered across all areas of the school on a referral basis.

 Music Therapy is a unique method of creative communication that takes place between the young person and the music therapist and which develops over a series of regular sessions.
-It is often helpful when verbal skills are limited due to physical or learning disability, or where children are unable to make use of verbal therapy due to emotional distress.
-MT provides a valuable support for our young people at Fiveways, offering opportunities for the development of communication, interaction, self- expression and creativity.
+Music Therapy provides a valuable support for our young people at Fiveways, offering opportunities for the development of communication, interaction, self- expression and creativity.
 Music therapy also supports the emotional and psychological needs of our young people enabling them to express themselves in a supportive and safe environment.

 Our music therapist works closely with the team through regular meetings with staff and by providing reports for review meetings.
 When required the staff have opportunities to support the children in the music therapy sessions and therefore some of the approaches used in music therapy have an impact across the whole school curriculum.